jpuskas3/javelin/README.md

 │   ├── media_options.html # Media options page template
 │   ├── networks.html      # Networks page template
 │   ├── settings.html
-│
 ├── index.html             # Frontend HTML file for serving GitHub Pages testing ├── javelin.css            # Global styling for the project
 ├── login_gui.py           # Main PyQt login interface for the app ├── requirements.txt       # Python dependencies file
 ├── write_structure.sh     # Script to generate a project structure overview (project_structure.txt)

-Scripts Overview
+## Scripts Overview

-intro.sh: This script is used to introduce and initialize the application, providing basic instructions or configuration.
+- **intro.sh**: This script is used to introduce and initialize the application, providing basic instructions or configuration.

-JAVELIN.sh: This is the main script responsible for launching the app, including initializing Docker containers and setting up the backend services.
+- **JAVELIN.sh**: This is the main script responsible for launching the app, including initializing Docker containers and setting up the backend services.

-deskinstall.sh: Use this script to uninstall the app or clean up the environment.
+- **deskinstall.sh**: Use this script to uninstall the app or clean up the environment.

-mom.sh: A utility script to manage and edit the project’s configuration and components.
+- **mom.sh**: A utility script to manage and edit the project’s configuration and components.

-butler.sh: A helper script for miscellaneous tasks related to the application.
+- **butler.sh**: A helper script for miscellaneous tasks related to the application.

-Requirements
+## Requirements

-Python 3.x
+- Python 3.x
-Docker
+- Docker
-Docker Compose
+- Docker Compose
-PyQt5
+- PyQt5
-Flask
+- Flask
-A modern browser for the web interface
+- A modern browser for the web interface

-This README.md file provides a complete overview of the Javelin project, including a detailed directory structure, installation steps, and an explanation of key scripts.

-License
+## License

 Distributed under the MIT License.
 See LICENSE for more information.